 The Lost Generation Writers of the 1920s - 3 hours

-Hemingway once said : “Everyone has 2 countries, their own & France”.
+Hemingway once said : “Everyone has two countries, their own and France”.
 This was especially true for numerous artists, writers & jazz musicians between the two World Wars, many of whom flocked to Paris not only for artistic inspiration but also to find themselves.

 Follow in the footsteps of Ernest Hemingway, F. Scott Fitzgerald, Gertrude Stein, Sylvia Beach, James Joyce, William Faulkner & more.
 We will visit the places where they lived, worked & partied…bearing in mind that the bohemian Left Bank of starving artists & struggling writers has given way to chic boutiques & high end bistros.